The Emergence of Strategy Acceleration

 In the mid-1900s, strategies began to be required for managing a successful business.
 However, as time went on, it became clear that long-term strategic plans with no anchoring and steering by Key Performance Indicators (KPIs) were not enough.

 By the year 2000, research showed that nine out of 10 strategy implementations failed to be executed successfully.
 This led to the emergence of strategy acceleration and business agility, which are characterized by the following:

 - Adjustment to an increasingly changing world with demands for a faster pace of change

-- A need for a shorter timeline to execute plans (1 – maximum 3 years) and a faster strategy execution
+- A need for a shorter timeline to execute plans (1-3 years maximum) and a faster strategy execution

-- Measuring of both results and progress (that the correct actions are taken in pursuit of the target)
+- Measuring both results and progress to ensure that the correct actions are taken in pursuit of the target

-- Focus on fewer and the most important goals
+- Focus on fewer, but the most important goals

 World Economic Forum, 2015

 As the research shows, too many companies fail with their strategy execution, something we brought up in earlier posts as well.
 In the next post in the blog series, we will look at what differentiates traditional strategy execution from strategy acceleration to understand the background to the statistics.